Disclaimer

 When I’m talking about ideas or solutions in this blog, consider it as a report about my own experiences.
 You are responsible to check everything I write by sufficient testing.

-- Ensure that it will fit into your environment
+• Ensure that it will fit into your environment.

-- Ensure that that you have the proper approvals to do so.
-I’m not responsible if it doesn’t work in your environment or if it wrecks up your environment.
+I’m not responsible if it doesn’t work in your environment or if it wrecks your environment.
 I’m careful at posting something here or suggesting a solution.
 I check my ideas and solutions on my own testbed.
 I try to mention all caveats that come into my mind.
 However, I may be forgetting something.
-Or i’m making errors.
+Or I’m making errors.

 The dirty secret